All Episodes

 So anyway, joining us now, he was once the chairman of this important committee himself.

-His brand new book is out today, The Puppeteers, the People Who Control, the People Who Control America.
+His brand new book is out today, The Puppeteers, The People Who Control, the People Who Control America.

-But uh anyway, Congressman, welcome back.
+But anyway, Congressman, welcome back.

 How are you, sir?